darinz/DL/07_Transformers/01_transformer_architecture.md

 print(pe.shape)  # (10, 16)
 ```

+> **Code Walkthrough:**
+> - Computes a unique positional encoding for each position and dimension.
+> - Alternates sine and cosine functions to encode position information.
+> - The resulting matrix can be added to the input embeddings.

 > **Try it yourself!** Visualize the positional encodings for different positions and dimensions to see their patterns.

 ## 5. Encoder and Decoder Structure